adamwight/CT-test/README.md

 * Crappy aesthetics.
 * Probably more readable if it used promises, I'm still puzzling over lambda programming.
 * Doesn't resolve article redirects.
+* I didn't have enough time to find the healthiest and best libraries, so took a strategy of minimizing the interface with each.

 Licenses